OSGeo/OSGeoLive-doc/en/overview/ushahidi_overview.rst

 The `Ushahidi <http://www.ushahidi.com/>`_ Engine is a free and open source platform that allows anyone to gather distributed data via SMS, email or web and visualize it on a map or a timeline.
-Our goal is to create tools for democratizing information, increasing transparency and lowering the barriers for individuals to share their stories.
+Ushahidi's goal is to create tools for democratizing information, increasing transparency and lowering the barriers for individuals to share their stories.